vygr/ChrysaLisp/STATUS.md

 Rework the assembler to not use (pipe) and open a farm of children that send results back via (stream-msg-out) streams.
 Significantly faster !

-(catch) now sets the _ symbol to the string forma of the thrown error for use by the eform.
+(catch) now sets the _ symbol to the string form of the thrown error for use by the eform.

 ------